 Python Programming Course: Level 1B

 The ability to extract useful insights from big data is one of the most highly-valued skills in today’s knowledge economy.
-Python’s massive library of functions makes it easy to examine, filter, transform and visualise datasets in ways not possible with spreadsheets or relational databases.
-With the availability of user-friendly development environments such as Jupyter Notebook, it’s easier than ever to get started.
+Python’s massive library of functions and user-friendly development environments, make it easy to clean, combine, analyse and visualise data from a variety of sources.
+The creation and distribution of routine reports can be automated, saving valuable work time.

 Aims

-In this course, you will build on the fundamental Python programming skills acquired in the Python Programming Course: Level 1A and learn to apply them to contemporary data analysis tasks, including social media analytics, text analytics and data visualisation.
+In this course, you will build on the fundamental Python programming skills acquired in the Python Programming Course: Level 1A and learn to apply them to contemporary data analytics: managing and analysing data, and visualising and publishing insights to inform decision-making.

 By the end of this course, you should be able to: